MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fwpmk/nf-fwpmk-fwpmbfestateunsubscribechanges0.md

   FwpmBfeStateSubscribeChanges0</a> function.
 <div class="alert"><b>Note</b>  <b>FwpmBfeStateUnsubscribeChanges0</b> is a specific version of <b>FwpmBfeStateUnsubscribeChanges</b>.
 See <a href="/windows/desktop/FWP/wfp-version-independent-names-and-targeting-specific-versions-of-windows">WFP Version-Independent Names and Targeting Specific Versions of Windows</a> for more information.</div><div> </div>

+> [!WARNING]
+> Do not call **FwpmBfeStateUnsubscribeChanges0** from a callback function that your driver previously registered by calling [FwpmBfeStateSubscribeChanges0](nf-fwpmk-fwpmbfestatesubscribechanges0.md).
+Doing so can cause a deadlock.

 ## -parameters

 ### -param changeHandle [in, out]